Goldielockz30/saas-blueprint/README.md

 * 🔒 **Built-in security** — No messy fixes later.
 Your app starts off safe and stays that way.
 * 📈 **Ready to grow** — The architecture is designed to scale without hitting performance roadblocks.
 * ⏳ **Faster turnaround** — I cut typical build times from 3–6 months down to about 1 month with 1–2 months of ongoing improvements and support.
-* 🛠 **No more starting from scratch** — I use a proven automation system to build your app quickly, and if you want more, we can keep adding features.
+* 🛠 **No more starting from scratch** —  I use my own blueprint snapshots to quickly customize and complete your project, and we can continue to build if you want more features.
 * 💰 **High-end results without a huge team** — I deliver for £5–10k over a 3-month retainer, not £50–100k like big dev agencies.

 ---